-The following image provides a visual representation of the hard drive removal procedure.
+The following image indicates the location of the hard drive and provides a visual representation of the removal procedure.

-- 1. Press down the tab securing the hard-drive assembly to the system-board shield. - 2.
-Slide and lift the hard-drive assembly from the slot on the display-assembly base. - 3.
-Pry the tabs on hard-drive bracket from its slots on the hard drive. - 4.
-Remove the hard drive from the hard-drive bracket.
+- 1. Remove the two screws (M3x5) that secure the hard-drive assembly to the display-assembly base. - 2.
+Slide the hard-drive assembly away from the hard-drive slot on the display-assembly base.